 But, it used to be the religious right that wanted to censor teaching children about evolution in schools (because it conflicted with the idea that God created the universe) and wanted to censor sex education (because they believed it might lead to promiscuity and premarital sex).
 Then there were the authoritarian governments, like Saudi Arabia, a country that actively censors access to information and has media restrictions written into their bylaws.

 That’s no longer true.
-We’re now seeing active censorship coming from those who identify as liberals or leftists, many of whom also happen to be technocrats who are actually also using their platforms in myriad invasive and privacy scorching ways, mostly to sell us things we don’t need.
+We’re now seeing active censorship coming from those who identify as liberals or leftists.
+Many of these people also happen to be technocrats who are actually also using their platforms in myriad invasive and privacy scorching ways, mostly to sell us things we don’t need.
 To make matters worse, the new censors are pretending to be justices of “truth,” “real news,” and proper information.

 These days it is people who consider themselves progressives who are the most vocal and active champions of censorship.
 It’s strange to think of progressives and liberals calling for censorship, but that’s what’s happening.
 Those in control over information dissemination—running the technological platforms we rely on every day for communication and information, including Facebook, Mailchimp, YouTube—are aggressively limiting access to any information that doesn’t fit inside the mainstream.
 Free speech apparently doesn’t apply to online forums.